CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 * Ricky Rajani
 * Tested on: Windows 7, i7-6700 @ 3.40GHz 16GB, NVIDIA Quadro K620 (Moore 100C Lab)

 This project implements a CUDA-based path tracer capable of rendering globally-illuminated images very quickly.
-Base code was provided; hpwever, the core renderer was implemented by the author.
+Base code was provided; however, the core renderer was implemented by the author.

 ### Core Features:
 - A shading kernel with BSDF evaluation for Ideal Diffuse surfaces [PBRT 8.3] and perfectly specular-reflective (mirrored) surfaces